-At the time, I definitely didn’t understand the significance of this statement.
+At the time, I definitely didn't understand the significance of this statement.
 After all, I had just started studying Greek and I was only on page 15 of his book!
-It wasn’t until a couple years later that I started questioning the claim made by modern-day scholars that kind of action (i.e., ongoing, finished, or simply an occurrence) is the most significant feature of the Greek verb tense.
+It wasn't until a couple years later that I started questioning the claim made by modern-day New Testament scholars that verbal "kind of action" is the most significant feature of the Greek verb tense.

-I guess it was 2016 or 2017 that I first encountered Stanley Porter’s theory that Koine Greek verb tenses do not express time at all.
-According to this theory, the tense primarily (or perhaps exclusively?) conveys aspect, which in itself is a bit different from kind of action.
+I guess it was 2016 or 2017 that I first encountered Stanley Porter's theory that Koine Greek verb tenses do not express time at all.
+According to this theory, the tense primarily (or usually exclusively) conveys aspect, which in itself is a bit different from "kind of action," although I think these two terms tend to be used interchangeably.
 Aspect is basically the subjective depiction of an action or state from the viewpoint of the writer or narrator, whereas kind of action is the objective depiction of an action or state.
 To say it another way, aspect is about depicting actions or states from different vantage points in terms of them being proximate (e.g., using the present tense) or remote (e.g., using the aorist).
 In contrast, kind of action is about depicting the same actions or states in terms of them being ongoing (e.g., using an imperfective tense), finished (e.g., using a perfective tense), or simply as an occurrence (e.g., using an aoristic tense).

 After reading about Porter's theory, I started feeling confused.
 However, while researching the topic, I learned about an ancient Greek grammarian named Dionysios Thrax (170-90 BC).
 It just so happened that he defined the Greek verb in one of his short grammars by saying the following: